wavefrontHQ/docs/pages/doc/query_language_getting_started.md

 * **Histograms** The query language includes functions for [manipulating histograms](query_language_reference.html#histogram-functions).
 * **Traces and spans** Use the [tracing UI](tracing_traces_browser.html) to query traces and spans.

-This page uses primarily the v2 UI, which allows you to examine your data with [chart builder](chart_builder.html) and perform advanced exploration with [query editor](query_editor.html).
+This page uses the v2 UI, which allows you to examine your data with [chart builder](chart_builder.html) and perform advanced exploration with [query editor](query_editor.html).

 ## Videos